ElesCloud/ESCDocuments/HANDBOOK.md

 ## Chapter Two: Code

 ### Cooperation
-- The Second Life Military Community (SLMC) has a lot of different personalities - some great, plenty terrible, and a lot that are some of both.
-Some lines should never be crossed, even for the shittiest among us.
-The foregoing acts are the generally agreed-upon "Big Four Offenses".
-If you commit a "Big Four Offense", you are not likely to be welcome anywhere in the community.
+The Second Life Military Community (SLMC) is made up of many different personalitie.
+Some are great, plenty are terrible, and most are somewhere in between.
+However, even for the shittiest among us, there are some lines that should never be crossed.
+Below is a list of acts that are generally agreed upon to be the "Big Four Offenses".
+If you commit a "Big Four Offense", you will likely no longer be welcome anywhere.
     - Distribution of identifying real-life information about others (doxxing)
     - GPU crashing or other griefing intended to damage real-life hardware
     - Creative content theft and distribution (ripping, copybotting, etc)
     - Mass-abuse reporting

-- We are made up of individuals from many walks of life.
+We are made up of individuals from many walks of life.
 We all have our own life experiences, morals, and goals.
-It is up to **everyone**, from the top of this organization to bottom, to ensure that this diversity is leveraged as strength to the group instead of breeding conflict.
+It is up to **everyone**, from the top of this organization to the bottom, to ensure that this diversity is leveraged as strength to the group instead of breeding conflict.

-- The Second Life Military Community has been a complex patchwork of many different groups throughout its nearly two decade lifespan.
+The Second Life Military Community has been a complex patchwork of many different groups throughout its nearly two decade lifespan.
 If you have spent any significant amount of time here, you are likely to encounter people from your past.
-These people may have been on the "other side" before. **Leave grudges at the door.**
+These people may have been on the "bad guys" side before. **Leave grudges at the door.**

 ### Input and Output
-- Epsilon Security Consulting was founded on the idea of thinking outside the box and always striving to improve.
-We ultimately value and intend to cultivate openness to new concepts, personal growth, adaptability, and a positive attitude.
+Epsilon Security Consulting was founded on the idea of thinking outside the box and always striving to improve.
+We ultimately value and want to cultivate openness to new concepts, personal growth, adaptability, and a positive attitude.

-- You will get out of the group what you put in.
-Inaction and apathy will go nowhere.
-Genuine effort will be recognized and rewarded.
+You will get out of the group what you put in.
+Inaction and apathy will net you nothing.
+Genuine interest and effort will be recognized and rewarded.

 ### Professionalism
-- Mistakes are expected, but we must own up to shortcomings and strive to do better next time.
+Mistakes are expected, but we must own up to shortcomings and strive to do better next time.
 Finger-pointing and blame-shifting are unhelpful.

-- Individuality and expression are encouraged.
-However, that freedom is limited to the extent that it is not disruptive to others in the group.
-A balance between individuality and group interests will be maintained.
+Individuality and expression are encouraged.
+However, that freedom of expression is limited to the extent that it is not disruptive to others in the group.

-- All individuals within the group are assumed to be adults and are expected to act like it.
+Everyone within the group is assumed to be an adult and is expected to act like one.

 ## Chapter Three: Policy